purrplingcat/NpcAdventures/docs/guide/getting-started.md

 - **HUD may be drawn at an incorrect position on some devices.** - If you have this problem, you can disable the HUD in configuration file.
 (Set `ShowHUD` to `false`)
 - **The game may crash on Android 5.1 and older** - Can't fix it, because it's caused by SMAPI.
 Android SMAPI has an experimental harmony patching, you can report these crashes to @MartyrPher (developer of SMAPI for Android).
 Remember Android 5.1 and older is not officialy supported by this mod.

-## Upgrading from alpha versions (from 0.9 and older)

-### Players
+## Adventure mode

-There is one big change.
+From version *0.10.0* there is one big change.
 You can't recruit companions until you recive an invitation from Marlon and you don't see his event.
 You can get invitation when:

 - You have access to Adventurer's guild
 - Reached 20 level of mines
 - You have a 66% of required hearts with any recruitable NPC

 If you already match all of this conditions, you will get invitation letter morning.

-IMPORTANT: You must go out from your Farm house, otherwise you will not receive letter.
+## Upgrading from 0.11.0 bet to 0.12.0 and newer

 ### Modders

-There are some changes in mod's code.
-You must do some edits in your content pack for make it compatible with new version.
-Follow [Modder's upgrade guide](../modding/upgrading.md).
+There are some breaking changes for 0.12.0 affects existing content packs.
+You must do some edits in your content pack for make it compatible with new version, see the [Modder's upgrade guide](../modding/upgrading.md).

+### Players

+For players has no any affections.
+You can use your mod in standard way without any additional changes.
+If you want to enable new optional features or experimental features, see [Configuration](configuration.md).

 ## See also